 Withholding the Security Deposit

-The security deposit may be used to offset unpaid rent, damage due to breach of the rental agreement, or damage to the leased premises by the resident, his family, or social guests, in excess of ordinary wear and tear.
+The security deposit can be withheld to offset unpaid rent, damage due to breach of the rental agreement, or damage to the leased premises by the resident, his/her family, or social guests, in excess of ordinary wear and tear.

-The owner must establish reasonable, written standards relating to the size, quality, appearance, material specifications, construction, and safety condition of mobile homes in the park that apply uniformly to all residents in the park; however, a rule may not be enforced against a tenant who is already residing in the park at the time the rule is adopted.
-The owner must also establish reasonable, written maintenance standards for mobile homes in the park or the areas immediately surrounding the mobile homes, in accordance with state and local health laws and regulations.
+The owner must create reasonable, written standards relating to the appearance and construction of the mobile homes in the park.
+These rules must apply the same to all residents.
+A new rule may not be enforced against a resident who is already residing in the park at the time it is adopted.
+The owner must also create reasonable, written maintenance standards for mobile homes in the park or the areas immediately surrounding the mobile homes.
+These should be in accordance with state and local health laws and regulations.

-The above rules and standards are not enforceable unless the park owner delivers a copy of the rule or standard to each resident who is affected by it AND posts a copy in a conspicuous place in the park.
+The above rules and standards are not enforceable unless the park owner gives a copy of the rule or standard to each resident who is affected by it and posts it in a conspicuous place in the park.
 An amendment to a rule or standard does not take effect until the date specified in the amendment or 30 days after the owner delivers a copy to each resident, whichever is later.
 Read the Law: MD Code, Real Prop. § 8A-301

-Entrance and exit fees to the park are prohibited, as are fees in connection with the renewal of a rental agreement or to determine if a resident is a “qualified resident."
-Also, unless there has been a material change that resulted in deterioration of the mobile home, a park owner may not charge a fee for inspecting a home for resale more than once within a 12-month period; any inspection fee may not be more than $60.
+There can be no entrance or exit fees to the park, nor any fees in connection with the renewal of a rental agreement or to determine if a resident is a “qualified resident.”
+Also, unless there has been a material change that resulted in deterioration of the mobile home, a park owner may not charge a fee for inspecting a home for resale more than once within a 12-month period.
+The inspection fee cannot be more than $60.
 Read the Law: MD Code, Real Prop. § 8A-402

 Service Fee, Late Fee, Guest Fee

-A reasonable service fee, based on the cost incurred by the park owner, may be charged for installing or moving a mobile home.
-Park owner must give resident a written account of the fee.
+The park owner can impose a reasonable service fee to cover the installation or move of a mobile home.
+The park owner must give the resident a written account of the fee.
 Read the Law: MD Code, Real Prop. § 8A-403

 Increase in Fees

-A fee may be increased if the park owner gives each resident a written notice at least 30 days before the effective date of the increase.
-If the owner fails to give the required notice, he may not collect the increased amount of the fee.
+A park owner can increase the fees if he/she gives each resident a written notice at least 30 days before the effective date of the increase.
+If the owner does not give the required notice, he/she may not collect the increased amount of the fee.
 Read the Law: MD Code, Real Prop. § 8A-401

 Prohibited Actions by Park Owner

-A park owner may not require a resident or prospective resident to purchase any permanent improvement that would become the owner's property.
-Also, an owner may not require a current or prospective resident to purchase a mobile home, materials, or equipment from any particular person except in connection with a newly constructed lot not previously rented.
+A park owner cannot require a resident or prospective resident to purchase any permanent improvement that would become the owner’s property.
+Also, an owner may not require a current or prospective resident to purchase a mobile home, materials, or equipment from any particular person unless it’s in connection with a newly-constructed lot not previously rented.
 Read the Law: MD Code, Real Prop. § 8A-501

-Except for safety reasons, the park owner may not restrict suppliers of any product or service that the park owner does not supply to all residents in the park, and may not restrict interior improvements or the installation or maintenance of a gas or electric appliance, provided that they comply with all applicable laws.
+Except for safety reasons, the park owner may not restrict suppliers of any product or service that the park owner does not supply to all residents in the park.
+He/she also cannot restrict interior improvements or the installation or maintenance of a gas or electric appliance, as long as they comply with all applicable laws.
 Read the Law: MD Code, Real Prop. § 8A-501

 - The Manufactured Housing Program from the federal Department of Housing and Urban Development (HUD), sets out the requirements that manufactures must meet.
 The website also offers information on warranties, instillation and set up, and buying and making complaints.